ScorexFoundation/sigmastate-interpreter/docs/TypeSerialization.md

 5     |   Long (64 bit)
 6     |   BigInt (java.math.BigInteger)
 7     |   GroupElement (org.bouncycastle.math.ec.ECPoint)
-8     |   reserved for Char
+8     |   Proof
-9     |   reserved for String
+9     |   reserved for Char
-10    |   reserved for Float
+10    |   reserved for String
 11    |   reserved for Double

 For each type constructor like Array or Option we use the encoding schema defined below.